 In 1953 the library opened, financed primarily through yearly membership drives.
 The library was open twelve hours per week.
 1956 saw the first discussions of obtaining library support from the taxpayers, and in 1958 a petition supporting tax support through the school district was adopted.
 The library’s annual budget was $5,000.

-Today the library is a modern facility serving nearly 50,000 people, in the communities of New City, Congers, and Bardonia, with a collection of about 170,000 volumes and a circulation of over one half million.
+Today the library is a modern facility serving nearly 50,000 people, in the communities of New City, Congers, and Bardonia, with a collection of about 150,000 volumes and a circulation of one half million.

 The library board meets on the third Thursday of every month at 7pm.